All Episodes

 I have zero zilch nada to do with the Redskins.

-Because he's probably read these out of context, they've got to be quotes in the Washington Post.
+There've got to be quotes in the Washington Post.

-But I would just say to the delegate here from American Samoa, who said this is a moral issue that reaches far back to the time when Native Americans are not only considered outcasts but deemed enemies by the colonial government.
+But I would just say to the delegate here from American Samoa, who said this is a moral issue that reaches far back to the time when Native Americans are not only considered outcasts, but deemed enemies by the colonial government.

 It wasn't just the colonials.